 And so it seems that truth was the first and last victim of the hostage crisis and “Argo” has continued to misrepresent the lies.
 Thanks to Writer/Director/Actor Affleck, Producer George Clooney and company, who walked away with the best film Oscar, personally presented from Washington to Hollywood (through the miracle of television) by the president’s wife, Michelle Obama in a political first.

 Jerry Mazza is a freelance writer and life-long resident of New York City.
 An EBook version of his book of poems “State Of Shock,” on 9/11 and its after effects is now available at Amazon.com and Barnesandnoble.com.
 He has also written hundreds of articles on politics and government as Associate Editor of Intrepid Report (formerly Online Journal).
 Reach him at [email protected].

 Posted on March 22, 2013

-Posted by Kevin Barrett on March 22, 2013, With 1897 Reads Filed under Gulf War (1990-1991), History.
+Posted by Kevin Barrett on March 22, 2013, With 1906 Reads Filed under Gulf War (1990-1991), History.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.